 The story of our mascott begins with the University of Silesia adopting the donkey - which in Polish culture is the embodiment of stubbornness, but also hard work.

 In the year 2009 (August, 1st) the University of Silesia symbolically adopted an animal in the Chorzow's zoo.
-This event, apart from highlighting the importance of taking care of the environment, made an enormous impact on the university's reception, exposing that the university was no longer just an emotionless educational institution.
-The negative cultural connotations are a parallel to the university's constant efforts in self-development, diligence and consequence.
+This event, apart from highlighting the importance of taking care of the environment, made an enormous impact on the University's reception, exposing that it was no longer just an emotionless educational institution.
+The negative cultural connotations are a parallel to the University's constant efforts in self-development, diligence and consequence.

 The donkey in Chorzow's Zoo is with us.
 He is currently over 15 years old, but still keeps himself in great shape!